Louis C. Cutolo, Jr., M.D., F.A.C.S.

 The FDA has approved the use of saline-filled implants for women 18 years and older.
 Silicone gel implants are indicated for women 22 and older.
 As far as a maximum age, healthy women in their 80s have successfully undergone breast augmentation.

 If correcting asymmetry is one of your goals, Dr. Cutolo can use breast implants of varying sizes or profiles to create greater symmetry in shape, projection, and volume.
 No woman has completely symmetrical breasts.
 Unless the difference is drastic, you are likely more aware of it than others are.

 Most women do not experience complications with breastfeeding after breast augmentation.
-In addition, breast implants have been proven to present no risk to breast milk and nursing infants.
-Subglandular placement and areolar incisions pose slightly higher risks of interfering with nursing, but other incision and placement options exist.
+In addition, breast implants have been proved to present no risk to breast milk and nursing infants.
+Subglandular implant placement and areolar incisions pose slightly higher risks of interfering with nursing, but other incision and placement options exist.
 A possible compromise for some women is to wait until after you have weaned your last child to undergo breast enhancement.

 Dr. Louis C. Cutolo Jr.

 Breast implants are not designed to last for a lifetime; however, some women have had the same implants for as long as 30 years.
 Implant manufacturers recommend replacing implants every 10 years.
-But as long as you are satisfied with your implants and there is no medical reason for removal, you do not have to replace or remove your implants.
+As long as you are satisfied with your implants and there is no medical reason for removal, you do not have to replace or remove your implants.

 How long will I need to take off of work after breast augmentation?